Black and yellow graphic that reads: Community Development Demystified: A Glossary

 Q: This project provides multiple services in a central location.
 Why is that valuable?

 Dana: It’s incredibly important to have a hub of services, and we’ve actually incorporated this into our five-year strategic plan, under a strategy we call “Neighborhood Hub Approach.”
-In the growing body of research regarding the social determinants of health, there is wide recognition that a broad range of social, economic, and environmental factors shape individual and community health outcomes.
-The Unity Council defines a “healthy neighborhood hub” as a place where people live healthy lives, feel safe, have a sense of belonging, are able to – and want to – stay in their neighborhood, and where they can access supportive services.
+In the growing body of research regarding vital social services, there is wide recognition that a broad range of social, economic, and environmental factors shape individual and community health outcomes.
+The Unity Council defines a “healthy neighborhood hub” as a place where people live healthy lives, feel safe, have a sense of belonging, are able to — and want to — stay in their neighborhood, and where they can access supportive services.

 The cluster of services accomplishes two practical functions: